-I've been working as a programmer for a few years.
-For the first couple of years this was an extremely good fit: I had to assimilate a large amount of unfamiliar data, which is something I find enjoyable.
-My own inexperience and the need to produce results also meant I needed to look for patterns and form rough, often inaccurate heuristics for how various programs worked to get anything done; a more systematic approach would have been too slow for my employer.
+Aaron has been working as a programmer for a few years.
+For the first couple of years this was an extremely good fit: he had to assimilate a large amount of unfamiliar data, which is something he finds enjoyable.
+His own inexperience and the need to produce results also meant he needed to look for patterns and form rough, often inaccurate heuristics for how various programs worked to get anything done; a more systematic approach would have been too slow for his employer.

-Now that I've been in the industry for a few years, this no longer applies.
-I have a good grasp of the fundamentals, and to make progress I need to take a much more thorough and systematic approach to understanding the programs and systems I work with.
-This is a big enough change to the cognitive processes required of me that I've gone from excelling in my job to being burnt out and likely needing a career switch.
+Now that he's been in the industry for a few years, this no longer applies.
+Aaron has a good grasp of the fundamentals, and to make progress he needs to take a much more thorough and systematic approach to understanding the programs and systems he works with.
+This is a big enough change to the cognitive processes required of him that he's gone from excelling in his job to being burnt out and likely needing a career switch.